 What solutions are available for forgiving or consolidating CERB if I cannot afford to make my CERB repayment?

 The CRA has made its intentions clear that it wants to verify CERB benefits and reclaim as much money as possible where money should not have been paid out.
 It does also accept that some people made honest mistakes in their applications.
 Paying back CERB will understandably be difficult for some Canadians who were not expecting to repay the benefit.
-Recently, the Office of the Superintendent of Bankruptcy confirmed that CERB is a releasable debt in insolvency.
+Recently, the Office of the Superintendent of Bankruptcy (OSB) confirmed that CERB is a releasable debt in insolvency.
 This means that you can write off CERB repayment along with other debts via a consumer proposal or bankruptcy when filed by a Licensed Insolvency Trustee.
 Here are your options for resolving your CERB repayment:

-- Taking out a debt consolidation loan to condense all your debts into one for simplified payments and often a lower interest rate
+- Taking out a debt consolidation loan to condense all your debts into one for simplified payments and often at a lower interest rate

 - Filing a consumer proposal (a popular bankruptcy alternative) to keep your assets and reduce your debt by up to 80%